wavesplatform/docs.wavesplatform/docs/en/waves-node/block-generation-faq.md

 You can find the records of your node generating attempts and check what node actually succeeded to generate a block in your `waves.log` file.
 If your node is installed from Deb package by default the log file is located in `/var/log/waves/` folder in other cases `${waves.directory}/logs/`.
 For more details about node logging, see [Logging Configuration](/en/waves-node/logging-configuration) article.

-To find the records with generating attempts in `waves.log` file execute the following grep command:
+To find the records with generating attempts in `waves.log` file, execute the following grep command:

 **Note**: By default the log files can be read only by the user running the node.